trueagi-io/hyperon-experimental/docs/metta.md

 - `Expression` - the type of the expression atom
 - `Grounded` - the type of the grounded atom

-All of them except the `Type` affect the order of the expression evaluation (TODO add link).
+All of them except the `Type` affect the order of the expression evaluation.
+Last four types correspond to the types of the atoms defined by the grammar.
+These types plus `Atom` are referred below as meta-types. `Atom` is a special meta-type which matches any atom and used for changing the order of evaluation.

 ### Special function results